Offline Meta-Reinforcement Learning with Online Self-Supervision: Experimental Details

 The offline data is collected in the same way as in the \ant task, using a run from PEARL with 100 pre-sampled target velocities.
 For the offline dataset, we use the first 1200 samples from the RL replay buffer and last 400 samples from the encoder replay buffer after 50 PEARL iterations, with each iteration containing at least 1000 new transitions.
 For only this environment, we found that it was beneficial to freeze the encoder buffer during the self-supervised phase.

-\paragraph{\pybulletplain} The state space, action space, and reward is described in ~\Cref{sec:experiments}.
+\paragraph{\pybulletplain.} The state space, action space, and reward is described in ~\Cref{sec:experiments}.
 Tasks are generated by sampling the initial configuration, and then the desired behavior.
 There are five objects: a drawer opened by handle, a drawer opened by button, a button, a tray, and a graspable object.
+The state is a 13-dimensional vector comprising of the 3D position of the end-effector and positions of objects in the scene: 3 dimensions for the graspable object, and 1 dimension for each articulated joint in the scene including the robot grippers.
 If an object is not present, it takes on position $0$ in the corresponding element of the state space.
 First, the presence or absence of each of the five is randomized.
 Next, the position of the drawers (from 2 sides), initial position of the tray (from 4 positions), and the object (from 4 positions) is randomized.
 Finally, the desired behavior is randomly chosen from the following list, but only including the ones that are possible in the scene: "move hand", "open top drawer with handle", or "open bottom drawer with button".
 The offline data is collected using a scripted controller that does not know the desired behavior and randomly performs potential tasks in the scene, choosing another task if it finishes one task before the trajectory ends.
 This data is loaded into a single replay buffer used for both the encoder and RL.

+\paragraph{\walkerplain.} This environment involves controlling a bi-pedal robot that can move along the Z- and Y-axis.
+The source code is taken from the {\texttt{rand\_param\_envs}} repository~\footnote{\url{https://github.com/dennisl88/rand_param_envs}}, which has been used in prior work~\citep{rakelly2019efficient}.
+A task involves randomly sampling the body mass, the joint damping coefficients, the body inertia, and the friction parameters from a log-uniform distribution on the range $[1.5^{-3}, 1.5^3]$ .
+The reward is the velocity plus a bonus of $1$ for staying alive and a control penalty of $10^{-3} \times \norm{a}^2$, where $\norm{a}$ is the $\ell_2$ norm of the action.
+The state space is 17 dimensions and the action space is 6 dimensions (one for each joint).

+\paragraph{\hopperplain.} This environment involves controlling a one-legged robot that can move along the Z- and Y-axis.
+This environment is also taken from the {\texttt{rand\_param\_envs}} repository.
+The reward is the same as in \walker, and tasks are sampled the same as for the \walker.
+The state space is 11 dimensions and the action space is 3 dimensions (one for each joint).

+\paragraph{\humanoidplain.} This environment is based on the Humanoid environment from OpenAI Gym~\citep{brockman2016openai}.
+We reuse the standard reward function but replace the forward-velocity reward with a velocity reward based on target direction.
+Each task consists of sampling a target direction uniformly at random.
+The state space is 376 dimensions and the action space is 17 dimensions (one for each joint).